DadCooksDinner

 We'll email this post to you, so you can come back to it later!

-Pork "western ribs" aren't really ribs; they're pork shoulder cut into thick, rib-like strips.
-The advantage?
-They're almost entirely meat, and cheaper than real ribs.
+My local grocery store sells pork "western ribs".
+Other stores call them "boneless" ribs, or "country-style ribs".
+These aren't really ribs; they're pork shoulder cut into thick, rib-like strips.
+The advantage is, they're almost entirely meat, and cheaper than real ribs.
 If you like riblets - and oh, how my kids like riblets - this is the cut of meat for you.

 This is easy barbecue.
 That's an oxymoron, right?
 Barbecue is supposed to take time and effort.
 Or at least time.
 The effort?
 Tending the fire once an hour while drinking beer.

 This is a “cheater barbecue” recipe - I’m smoking on a gas grill, using wood chips, wrapping the ribs in foil for the last hour.
 (The wet heat tenderizes the ribs by melting the collagen in the tough shoulder cut.)
-Of course, You should do this in a charcoal grill, using wood chunks, and add an extra hour to avoid using the foil.
+I also include instructions for the charcoal grill, using wood chunks, which gives you more smoke flavor.
+(Gas grills aren't good at trapping the smoke for smoking; a charcoal grill has a lot less airflow, so a lot more smoke.)
 Barbecue traditionalists would recommend an offset smoker, using nothing but logs burned down to coals.
 And foil?
 I'd be run out of Dodge City for that one.
+(They would also recommend using real ribs.
+If you have real ribs, check out my Grill Smoked Baby Back Ribs Recipe.)

 Print